mihailthebuilder/bright-news-backend/README.md

 The `Footer` component is reused across the 3 pages in exactly the same shape.
 The header (`NavBar`) component is also reused, but with a twist: when the user goes to the Results or About pages, a smaller search bar will be sent to `NavBar` as a child component.
 This search bar is another instance of the same `SearchBar` component as the one on the Landing page.

 ## Running the Analysis
+After you input the site's URL and click the Analyse button, the `getUrlResults` function gets triggered.
+The function first sets the `loadingSearch` state to `true` in order to show a loading spinner on the button.
+It then calls the backend API using [axios](https://www.npmjs.com/package/axios) to retrieve the results.
+2 things can happen afterwards:
+1. If the results are invalid, an error message is shown for 3 seconds via the `ErrorMessage` component.
+2. If the results are valid, you get shown the Results page with the data fetched from the API.

+You may notice that I do a ton of data manipulation in the components for the Results page - `ResultsDetails`, `ScoreGroup` and `ScoreDetails`.
+You might then wonder why I don't do it on the backend; Python would be amazing for that right?
+The reason - I wanted to reduce latency, as well as the computational burden since I'm on a free Heroku tier 😅

 ## Mobile responsive